SISSLE in consensus-based Ripple: Some Improvements in Speed, Security and Last Mile Connectivity

-{\flushleft \bf Stage 2: Consensus sub-rounds} \begin{itemize} \item After the mandatory wait time, the server sends out its proposals to servers in its TNL (and optionally UNL) for each sub-round of consensus. \item The server also forwards the messages of proposals from other servers to servers in its UNL and TNL once per proposal.
-It does so by forwarding sets of proposals.
-Optimisations to reduce chattiness can also be employed.
-We do not cover the same in this paper. \item The absolute threshold for mathematical certainty decreases after each sub-round as the number of hops increases and network overlap due to proposal component increases. \item The sub-round threshold for elimination of transactions from the current consensus round increases after each sub-round, as is there in the Ripple White Paper~\cite{schwartz2014ripple}.
-However, the threshold need not be more than the absolute threshold for mathematical certainty. \item For voting and consensus at its own level, the server considers proposals only from servers in its UNL \end{itemize} A similar process is also followed for validation. $\bullet$ Note: The time for each sub-round can also be optimised and can change/ adapt as per the entire network's latencies.
+{\flushleft This stage has several sub-rounds.
+In each sub-round:} \begin{itemize} \item The server sends its proposals (yes votes) to servers in its TNL (and optionally UNL). \item The server forwards other servers' proposals to servers in its UNL and TNL once per proposal and in sets. \item The absolute threshold for mathematical certainty decreases after each sub-round with greater IP and thus network overlap. \item The threshold for inclusion of transactions to the next sub-round increases with each sub-round, as in the RPCA~\cite{schwartz2014ripple}.
+This threshold need not be more than the absolute threshold for mathematical certainty. \item Only proposals (votes) from the UNL are considered. \end{itemize}